What to Do in Case of an Overdose

 - Give as much information as possible, including how much drugs the person took and when they took it.

-- Get your naloxone, also known as Narcan.
+- Get your naloxone, also known as NARCAN® Nasal Spray.
 If you don’t have any, ask if anyone nearby does.
-Naloxone is safe to use on people of all ages, including babies and children.
+Naloxone is safe to use on people of all ages, including the elderly, babies, and children.

-- If the person is not breathing, turn them on their side so they do not choke on vomit and proceed with Narcan (see how).
+- If the person is not breathing, turn them on their side so they do not choke on vomit and proceed with NARCAN® Nasal Spray (see how).
 If you are trained in CPR, begin chest compressions.

 - Stay calm, let the person know that help is coming, and wait for medical professionals to arrive.